 Our compensation program is designed to attract, retain and motivate executive officers capable of leading us to achieve our business objectives and build value for our stockholders.
-Accordingly, we structure our compensation program to incentivize our executive officers to further our strategic goals and to align the interests of our executive team with the interests of our stockholders.
-We provide a mixture of cash and equity compensation to reward short and long-term performance, incentivize our executive officers and senior management to attain short and long-term goals and retain our executive officers.
-Compensation takes into account Company performance and individual contribution.
+Accordingly, we seek to structure our compensation program to incentivize our executive officers to further our strategic goals and to align the interests of our executive team with the interests of our stockholders.
+We provide a mixture of cash and equity compensation designed to incentivize and reward our executive officers and senior management to attain short and long-term goals and retain our executive officers.
+Compensation takes into account Company performance, individual contribution and peer compensation.

-The Board and its Compensation Committee are responsible for our executive compensation and seek to provide compensation that is competitive with compensation paid by comparable companies for comparable responsibilities and positions.
-Total compensation, base salary, total cash compensation and long-term equity incentives are generally targeted at approximately the 50th percentile range for executive officers in comparable positions at comparable companies, with the potential to be at up to approximately the 75th percentile for total cash compensation and long-term equity incentives based on outstanding performance.
+The Board and its Compensation Committee are responsible for our executive compensation and seek to provide compensation that over time is competitive with compensation paid by comparable companies for comparable responsibilities and positions.
+Our goal is that total compensation, base salary, total cash compensation and long-term equity incentives will over time achieve generally approximately the 50th percentile range for executive officers in comparable positions at comparable companies, with the potential to be at up to approximately the 75th percentile for total cash compensation and long-term equity incentives based on outstanding performance.